IvoSorokins/intermediateHybridAutomation/README.md

 - Test setup and properties management using utility classes.
 - A sample test suite to demonstrate how to set up and run tests for a hybrid mobile application.
 - pom.xml file contains information about the project and configuration details used by maven to build the project.
+- Data Providers for managing test data.
+These are used to supply data for TestNG tests.
+The data providers in this project are located in the dataProviders package and include `eventNamesData`, `speakersAndMediaData`(which contains both speakersData and mediaData), `mediaData` and `speakersData`  .
+They provide data for different test scenarios, making it easy to manage and update test data separately from test case

 # Setup